Conventional Percutaneous Nephrolithotomy (PCNL) Complications Rate in a Tertiary Care Center.

 Background: Assess The Complication Rate Of Conventional Percutaneous Nephrolithotomy In A Tertiary Care Hospital (PCNL).

-MATERIALS AND METHODS: The following research was carried out by the urologist department of Lady Reading Hospital in Peshawar, Pakistan, from January 2016 to January 2020.
-Four hundred thirty-nine individuals with normal-panel underwent the study.
-Before non-contrast, C.T. kub was done on all subjects.
-The patient was lying flat after the 6fr ureteric catheter was inserted in the lithotomy position.
+MATERIALS AND METHODS: 439 patients with regular panels underwent the study.
+Before non-contrast, C.T. kub was used on all subjects.
+The patient was lying flat after the 6-fr ureteric catheter was inserted in the lithotomy position.
 All prone procedures using 30fr am plating sheaths were directed by fluoroscopy.
 Hydraulic lithoclasts broke the stone.
-All nephrostomy tubes were foley devices with a 16-fr size.
-Six physicians performed these operations with four years of penal experience. ostoperative problems were evaluated using an adapted Cloven rating method.
+All nephrostomy tubes were Foley devices with a 16-fr size.
+Six physicians performed these operations with four years of penal experience.
+Postoperative problems were evaluated using an adapted Cloven rating method.

-Conclusion: The procedure of percutaneous nephrolithotomy is economical, risk-free, and well-tolerated.
-Most of the time, minor problems like brief temperature and nephrostomy site leaks go away independently.
-The degree of complexity has been reduced to almost nothing due to the shrinking size of Pcnls from conventional to mini, ultra mini, and micro.
+Conclusion: Percutaneous nephrolithotomy is economical, risk-free, and well-tolerated.
+Minor problems like brief temperature and nephrostomy site leaks usually go away independently.
+The degree of complexity has been reduced to almost nothing due to the shrinking size of Pcnls from conventional to mini, ultra-mini, and micro.

 Downloads